trisulnsm/dinodoc/trisuldocs/docs/programs/trisulprogram.md

 #### Run trisul only looking at alerts

-In this mode Trisul only looks at IDS alerts.
+In this mode Trisul only looks atIDSalerts.
 The only meters activated are related to alerts, such as top hosts generating alerts, victim hosts, etc.

 ```bash
 trisul -demon /usr/local/etc/trisul-probe/domain0/probe0/context0/trisulProbeConfig.xml -mode idsalert